peter-szrnka/give-my-secret/code/README.md

 # Give My Secret Readme documentation

 # Forewords
-The goal of this documentation is to provide useful informations regarding configuration of GMS backend.
+The goal of this documentation is to provide useful information regarding configuration of GMS backend.

 # Authentication
-Currently database and LDAP authentication methods are provided to you to configure authentication for your GMS instance.
+Currently, database and LDAP authentication methods are provided to you to configure authentication for your GMS instance.

 ## Supported methods
 - Database